 Fourth and Fifth Forms – GCSE optional subject

-- Non examined assessment (coursework): 40% of your overall grade is dependent on your ability to perform three sports (one team sport, one individual sport, and a third which may be either team or individual sport) and complete a written piece of performance analysis and evaluation.
-One lesson per week will be aimed at meeting the demands of this aspect of the course and will be a mix of practical and theory based lessons.
+Non-examined assessment (coursework) accounts for 40% of your overall grade and is dependent on your ability to perform in three sports (one team, one individual, and a third which may be either), along with a written piece of performance analysis and evaluation.
+During the two-year course you will gain skills in data analysis, observation, problem-solving and presentation.

 Sixth Form – A Level optional subject

-Kimbolton 7th Period Super-Curriculum: One hour per week involves our super curriculum content which will include the study and presentation of significant global events, e.g Olympic Games and topical sporting issues, e.g. blood doping.
-Independent and group based research, analysis, collation and informing others will be the main focus.
+Kimbolton 7th Period Super-Curriculum: We will examine significant global sporting events such as the Olympic Games and discuss topical sporting issues, such as blood doping.
+Independent and group-based research, analysis, collation and informing others will be the focus of our studies.